 McFarland JM, et al. Improved estimation of cancer dependencies from large-scale RNAi screens using model-based normalization and data integration.
 Nature Communications.
 9:4610 (2018)

 Tsherniak A, Vazquez F, Montgomery PG, et al. Defining a Cancer Dependency Map.
 Cell.
 2017;170(3):564-576.e16.

 Francisca Vazquez, Ph.D.

-Prior to joining the Broad Institute in 2011, Vazquez studied cancer metabolism as a research scientist at Dana-Farber Cancer Institute (DFCI).
-She earned her Ph.D. from the University of Illes Balears in Spain while performing most of her work as a visiting student at Beth-Israel Deaconess Medical Center, and conducted postdoctoral research on tumor suppressor genes at DFCI.
+Prior to joining the Broad Institute in 2011, Vazquez worked as a research scientist at Dana-Farber Cancer Institute in the center for chronic disease, studying cancer metabolism; her postdoctoral work, which focused on tumor suppressor genes, was also undertaken at DFCI.
+She earned her Ph.D. from the University of Illes Balears in Spain, while performing most of her work as a visiting student at Beth-Israel Deaconess Medical Center.